adw-web3/best-dolby-atmos-moveis/README.md

-# Best Dolby Atmos Movies — a transparent community ranking
+# Best Dolby Atmos Movies: a transparent community ranking

 This repository is the open, auditable data and methodology behind a crowd-sourced **Top 100 Dolby Atmos Movies** list.

-The goal is simple: take every credible recommendation out there — from home-theater publications, tech blogs, news outlets, Reddit threads, and more — structure it, score it with a defensible algorithm, and publish the result so anyone can verify how it was made.
+The goal is simple: take every credible recommendation out there (from home-theater publications, tech blogs, news outlets, Reddit threads, and more), structure it, score it with a defensible algorithm, and publish the result so anyone can verify how it was made.

 ## How this works

 1. **Collect sources.** Every article, Reddit post, and Reddit comment that recommends Atmos movies gets added to this repo as a structured Markdown file.
 Each file records the source URL so you can always go back to the original.
 2. **Extract mentions.** Each source file lists every movie mentioned and (if the source is a ranked list) the rank position.
 3. **Score.** A scoring algorithm aggregates mentions across all sources to produce a single ranked list.
-The algorithm is being designed openly — see [docs/methodology.md](docs/methodology.md).
+The algorithm is being designed openly; see [docs/methodology.md](docs/methodology.md).
 4. **Community input.** Once a draft list exists, it will be posted to the project's subreddit.
 Community votes and comments feed back into the scoring as a dedicated bucket before the final Top 100 is published.

 ## Current status

-**Phase 2 — draft ranking produced.** 36 sources have been captured (blog articles, news articles, Reddit threads, YouTube videos).
+**Phase 2: draft ranking produced.** 36 sources have been captured (blog articles, news articles, Reddit threads, YouTube videos).
 The v1 scoring algorithm is live in [scoring/score.py](scoring/score.py) and the current draft ranking is at [output/top-100.md](output/top-100.md).
 Methodology is in [docs/methodology.md](docs/methodology.md).

 ## Repository layout